The Equivariant Cheeger-M\"uller Theorem on Locally Symmetric Spaces: Introduction

 Ray and Singer \cite{RS} made the amazing discovery that Reidemeister torsion $RT(M,F)$ (see \cite[$\S 1$]{Ch} or $\S \ref{rtdefn}$ for the definition) of orthogonally flat local systems $F \rightarrow M$ of real vector spaces can be computed by analytic means.
 Cheeger \cite{Ch} and M\"{u}ller \cite{Mu1} independently later proved that for a compact Riemannian manifold $M,$

-where $\tau(M,F)$ is the analtyic torsion of $F$ (see \cite[$\S 3$]{Ch} for the definition).
+where $\tau(M,F)$ is the analytic torsion of $F$ (see \cite[$\S 3$]{Ch} for the definition).
 Analytic torsion is an invariant of the spectrum of the Laplace operators attached to $F \rightarrow M.$ More generally, M\"{u}ller later proved in \cite{Mu2} that, for \emph{unimodular} local systems of real (resp. complex) vector spaces $L \rightarrow M$ equipped with a metric on $L,$

-It is an insight of Calegari-Venkatesh \cite{CV} (see (a) below) and Bergeron-Venkatesh \cite{BV} (see (b) below) that the Cheeger-M\"{u}ller theorem can be used to great effect in number theory in at least two different ways.
+It is an insight of Calegari-Venkatesh \cite{CV} (see (b) below) and Bergeron-Venkatesh \cite{BV} (see (a) below) that the Cheeger-M\"{u}ller theorem can be used to great effect in number theory in at least two different ways.
 For these applications, it is crucial to observe that if $L \rightarrow M$ is a unimodular local system of free abelian groups equipped with a metric on $L_\R \rightarrow M,$ then

 where $R^i(M,L)$ equals the volume $H^i(M,L)_{\mathrm{free}}$ (see $\S \ref{examples},$ example (3)).